-Progression criteria Completion criteria Learning goals Specialty foundation Specialty consolidation Transition to fellowship By the end of training, By the end of this phase, trainees will: By the end of this phase, trainees will: trainees will: 14.
-Cognitive assessment and management: Assess and manage patients with possible cognitive impairment Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 15.
-Comprehensive geriatric assessment: Assess patients using comprehensive geriatric assessment Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 16.
-Complex family meetings : Lead and manage family meetings relating to patients' care Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to supervise others 17.
-Clinical and social sciences Level 3 knows how to apply this knowledge to practice Level 4 frequently shows they apply this knowledge to practice) Level 5 consistently demonstrates application of this knowledge to practice 18.
-Cognition and mental state Level 2 knows the topics and concepts in this knowledge guide) Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 19.
-Falls and mobility Level 2 knows the topics and concepts in this knowledge guide Level 4 frequently shows they apply this knowledge to practice) Level 5 consistently demonstrates application of this knowledge to practice 20.
-Frailty and functional decline Level 2 knows the topics and concepts in this knowledge guide Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice Know 21.
-Continence Level 2 v Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice consistently demonstrates application of this knowledge to practice 22.
-Pain management Level 2 knows the topics and concepts in this knowledge guide Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice 23.
-Neurological disorders Level 2 knows the topics and concepts in this knowledge guide Level 4 frequently shows they apply this knowledge to practice) Level 5 consistently demonstrates application of this knowledge to practice 24.
-Specialty medical conditions as they apply to ageing Level 2 knows the topics and concepts in this knowledge guide Level 4 frequently shows they apply this knowledge to practice Level 5 consistently demonstrates application of this knowledge to practice
+Progression Completion criteria criteria Learning goals Specialty foundation By the end of this phase, trainees will: Specialty consolidation By the end of this phase, trainees will: Transition to fellowship By the end of training, trainees will: 14.
+Cognitive assessment and management: Assess and manage patients with possible cognitive impairment Level 3 be able to act with indirect supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 15.
+Comprehensive geriatric assessment: Assess patients using comprehensive geriatric assessment Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 16.
+Complex family meetings: Lead and manage family meetings relating to patients' care Level 2 be able to act with direct supervision Level 4 be able to act with supervision at a distance Level 5 be able to provide supervision 17.
+Clinical and social sciences Level 3 know how to apply the knowledge in this knowledge guide to specialty practice (knows how) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 18.
+Cognition and mental state know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 19.
+Falls and mobility Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) Know 20.
+Frailty and functional decline Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 21.
+Continence Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 22.
+Pain management know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does) 23.
+Neurological disorders Level 2 know the topics and concepts in this knowledge guide that underpin specialty practice (knows) Level 4 frequently show they can apply knowledge in this knowledge guide to specialty practice (shows how) Level 5 consistently apply sound knowledge in this knowledge guide to specialty practice (does)